alercebroker/pipeline/README.md

 ## Usage

 For use this package only instance a ParseSelector and register some survey's parser developed by ALeRCE team.
-The example of below, show you how to use a basic parser that use ATLASParse.
+The example of below, show you how to use a basic parser that use ATLASParser.

 ```python
 from survey_parser_plugins.core import ParserSelector